Kartikaeya/VRU_Net/README.md

 # VRU_Net
 Codebase containing the scripts of training/testing of the proposed VRU-Net for Human Pose Estimation.
+More details about the project can be found in [this](https://docs.google.com/document/d/1WAAjlRcaQkftHq1hMvORNOwW4jbvuTLPxICMzBCF44Q/edit?usp=sharing) report.

 ### Setup
 #### COCO Dataset